Food Services

 OR

-8 Ounce Low Fat Milk
+8 ounce Low Fat Milk

 WG Chicken Patty Sandwich on WG Bun